 We highly recommend making a point to see the Greenwich Symphony Orchestra when you’re in town!
 This entertaining group of talented musicians features world-class soloists, fabulously low ticket prices, and moments that will make unforgettable memories.

 Throughout the summer, you’ll discover a vibrant live music scene burgeoning in the heart of historic Greenwich!
 The Greenwich CT Summer Concert Series, featuring around 20 outdoor shows, allows both local and out-of-town musicians to grace the stage and entertain plenty of passersby.

 Though not technically in Greenwich, the nearby Curtain Call Theater in Stamford offers an incredible experience for thespians.
 This community theater puts many a New York City stage to shame!

 14) Westport Country Playhouse

-This nationally recognized theater is a non-profit organization that puts on some of the most entertaining and professional productions in the region.
+This nationally recognized theater in Westport, Connecticut, is a non-profit organization that puts on some of the most entertaining and professional productions in the region.
 Westport Country Playhouse keeps the doors open year-round for any visitors who wish to enjoy a fantastic show in a welcoming and community-centered environment.